Bruce El-mesmari: América

 On 15 July 2023, El-mesmari made his professional Liga MX debut with Club América coming in as a late substitute on the 3–0 win against Puebla.

 On 29 October 2023, El-mesmari came on in the 71st minute to substitute team captain Henry Martín in a 3-0 win over Monterrey for his second club appearance.

 International career

 El-mesmari was part of the under-17 squad that participated at the 2019 CONCACAF U-17 Championship, scoring one goal, where Mexico won the competition.
 He also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.

 Personal life

-Born in Cancún, Mexico, El-mesmari is of Libyan descent.
+Born in Cancún, Mexico, El-mesmari is of Lebanese and Armenian descent.